Cyb10101/dev-vm-linux/usage.md

 ## Virtualbox import - General

 Here is explained step by step how to import the VirtualBox OVA file and configure the virtual machine.
+For some actions, you can easily use the usage script.

 ### Import OVA file